Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Optical characteristics of linear three--mirror cavities

-A linear three-mirror cavity consists of three mirrors arranged in series, with the input and end mirrors facing each other as in a standard two-mirror Fabry-Perot cavity.
+A linear 3MC, as schematized in Fig.~\ref{fig:figure1}, consists of three mirrors arranged in series, with the input and end mirrors facing each other as in a standard two--mirror Fabry--Perot cavity.
 The central mirror is positioned between them and can be oriented towards either direction.
-A schematic illustration of the three-mirror cavity is depicted in the upper part of Fig.~\ref{fig:figure2}.